korenmiklos/talks/2025-09-10-rsecon/README.md

 ---
 title: "BEAD: Reproducible Computational Research Made Simple"
+author:
-author: Miklós Koren (Central European University)
+    - Miklós Koren (Central European University)
-date: RSEcon, September 11, 2025
+    - Krisztián Fekete (Central European University)
+date: RSEcon, September 10, 2025^[This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 313164).
+The views expressed are those of the authors and do not necessarily reflect those of the ERC or the European Commission.]
 aspectratio: 169
 lang: en
 ---